fwiptables/fwiptables/README.md

-###  #[ fwiptables-cmd command-9.13 ] [ Options: /usr/bin/fwiptables-cmd options ]
+###  #[ fwiptables-cmd command-9.14 ] [ Options: /usr/bin/fwiptables-cmd options ]
-###  [ intro ] [ /usr/bin/fwiptables-cmd command-9.13 intro ] [ intro md ]
+###  [ intro ] [ /usr/bin/fwiptables-cmd command-9.14 intro ] [ intro md ]

 ###  fwiptables.
 Firewall With iptables.

    fwiptables is one simple in one-file FRONT-END
    for iptables linux with COMMAND-LINE with CLI-MENU
    with GUI-MENU with GUI-ROLL with GUI-SHELL.
    And choose one firewall: eraserules, or wizard-mini,
    or wizard-full, or custom, or one predesignated
    firewall to choose one.
 Gen new rules with templates
    and with shield ssh and with comments rules.

-   rules ipv4, rules ipv6, netfilter, neftables, tools ip,
+   rules ipv4, rules ipv6, netfilter, neftables, xtables,
-   wizards for rules, save/load rules with files,
+   tools ip, wizards for rules, save/load rules with files,
    shield to ssh or other servers choosed,
    limit bandwidth, host whitelist, host blacklist,
    and other more capacities of firewall.

-###   fwiptables.
-Install location.
+###   fwiptables location.

     File location   : /usr/bin/fwiptables-cmd

     Config directory: /root/.config/fwiptables-cmd

-###  fwiptables. install - uninstall
+###  fwiptables install.

     Put bit of execution.
-TYPE: chmod u+x ./fwiptables-command-9.13
+TYPE: chmod u+x ./fwiptables-command-9.14
     Install this version.
-TYPE: ./fwiptables-command-9.13 install
+TYPE: ./fwiptables-command-9.14 install

+###  fwiptables uninstall.

     Uninstall fwiptables.
-TYPE: ./fwiptables-command-9.13 uninstall
+TYPE: ./fwiptables-command-9.14 uninstall

-### #[ fwiptables-cmd command-9.13 ] [ Options: /usr/bin/fwiptables-cmd options ]
+### #[ fwiptables-cmd command-9.14 ] [ Options: /usr/bin/fwiptables-cmd options ]
 ###  [ list-options ] [ List options ] [ list-options md ]

    /usr/bin/fwiptables-cmd [ -t|-txt -c|-cli -g|-gui -l|-log -s|-silent ]